bpmn-miwg/bpmn-miwg-test-suite/README.md

 1. Draw the model as shown in the image provided with a reference model into the tool.
 2. Export the model into a BPMN XML file (*.bpmn).
 3. Put the resulting file in to a folder named with the exact name and Version of the tool.
-4. Compare the result with the BPMN XML file (*.bpmn) provided with the reference model and report your findings in the spreadsheet `BPMN MIWG Test Case Structure.xlsx`.
+4. Compare the result with the BPMN XML file (*.bpmn) provided with the reference model and report your findings in the spreadsheet `Results.xlsx`.

 Repeat these steps for all reference models.